Native Parser

 });

-}At the same time, rollup will convert the swc parsed babel ast to the compatible estree ast binary format in rust, and then pass it as (array) buffer to javascript.
+}At the same time, Rollup will convert the SWC AST parsed by SWC into a compatible ESTree AST binary format on the Rust side, and then pass it as (array) buffer to JavaScript.

 match result {